By James Waterson

 With a full stocking’s worth of captivating shows and other events, Plano is just the place to go to make your holiday season unforgettable.

-Enjoy a Texas Prairie Christmas
+Enjoy a Victorian Christmas

-Sip on hot chocolate, ride across a prairie on a mule wagon, and meet Jolly Old Saint Nick himself.
+Sip on hot chocolate, ride across a prairie on a mule wagon and meet Jolly Old Saint Nick himself.
 Welcome to a Texas Prairie Christmas (Dec.
 10 – 12), held at the Heritage Farmstead Museum.
 Bundle up and come out in the evenings for a fun-for-all-ages event at the historic farm museum and living history site that preserves the history of farming in the Texas Blackland Prairie region at the turn of the 20th century.
 Visit the farm and you’ll tour the historic Farrell Wilson House, say “howdy” to longhorns in the meadow, and have a socially distanced visit with Santa Claus.
 Colorful lights, glowing lamps, and festive music provide a backdrop to a truly one-of-a-kind Christmas celebration.
 Get your tickets for a Texas Prairie Christmas here and make the event a part of your yuletide revelry.

 Find One-of-a-Kind Gifts